-“Get rid of it?
-A normal human being?
-Did you hit too hard and lose your mind?”
+“‘Star curse’?
+A ‘normal human being’?
+Did you land on your head?”
 The man sounded angry.
 “Just look around!
 It’s all fake.
-We’re dead and buried, and if you think otherwise, you’re just lying to yourself.”
+We’re dead and buried, and if you think otherwise, you’re out of your mind or lying to yourself.”

 “If you cannot help me, maybe I can help you?”
 Luke asked timidly.

 The biker just laughed.
-“Only if you can make me forget like you seem to have.”
+“Only if you can make me forget like you did.”